-Houston Baptist University sponsors 14 varsity athletic teams and is a provisional Division I member of the National Collegiate Athletic Association (NCAA).
-The men compete as an independent in basketball, baseball, soccer, cross country and indoor and outdoor track and field.
+Houston Baptist University sponsors 15 varsity athletic teams and is a provisional Division I member of the National Collegiate Athletic Association (NCAA).
+The men compete in basketball, baseball, soccer, cross country and indoor and outdoor track and field.
 The women compete in basketball, soccer, softball, volleyball, golf, cross country and indoor and outdoor track and field.
-HBU returns to the NCAA after 16 years as a member of the National Association of Intercollegiate Athletics (NAIA) and nine years as the dominant team in the Red River Athletic Conference.
+HBU returned to the NCAA Division I ranks in 2007 after 18 years as a member of the National Association of Intercollegiate Athletics (NAIA) and nine years as the dominant team in the Red River Athletic Conference.
 While competing in the RRAC, the Huskies won the coveted All-Sports trophy eight times.
-A national presence at the NAIA level with each team perennially ranked among the Nation's Top 25.
+HBU was a national presence at the NAIA level with each team perennially ranked among the nation's Top 25.
+The move back to the NCAA Division I ranks has generated campus-wide excitement.
 Admission to all of the Huskies' home athletic events is free to currently enrolled HBU students with a valid, current student ID.
 You are encouraged to attend and continue to support the great tradition of Houston Baptist University athletics.
-For more information or to obtain a media guide for a team, visit the Athletics Office, located in Sharp Gym, call 281-649-3205 or or visit the Web site at www.hbuhuskies.com.
+For more information or to obtain a media guide for a team, visit the Athletics Office, located in Sharp Gym, call 281-649-3205 or visit the website at www.hbuhuskies.com.